 DOVISTA UK LIMITED is owned by DOVISTA A/S. DOVISTA expects all the Group’s companies to never tolerate child labour or any other human rights abuses.
 The DOVISTA Group joined the UN Global Compact in 2016 and has since drafted and submitted an annual” Communication On Progress” (COP) to the UN Global Compact.
 The DOVISTA Group is 100% owned by VKR Holding A/S, which is owned by foundations and family and which has a long-established commitment to corporate social responsibility.

-DOVISTA UK LIMITED are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+DOVISTA UK LIMITED is committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our Anti-slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 With our UK operation the key areas that could be affected by slavery and human trafficking are our employees, agency workers, sub-contractors providing after sales support to our customers, and suppliers providing trade goods and ancillary items.
 We mitigate risks in each of these areas in the following way: